Low libido is quite common in men.

 Visit your doctor to ascertain if you have low T levels.

-It can be treated through testosterone replacement therapy, eating testosterone, boosting foods, and exercising regularly.
+It can be treated through testosterone replacement therapy, eating testosterone boosting foods, and exercising regularly.
+Taking a libido booster for men can help too.

 Underlying medical conditions